Mozerov-iitp/radon-dit/README.md

-# radon-dit
-Discrete Solutions of the Inverse Radon Problem based on the Direct Integration Theorem markdown
 # Radon-DIT: Discrete Solutions of the Inverse Radon Problem

 This repository contains the source code for the numerical experiments described in the paper: